 When you walk into your church or place of worship, your grocery store, or a hotel, you probably don’t think a lot about the flooring you’re walking on or where it came from.
-Most of us are more concerned with the flooring in our home—what it looks like and how it functions for our family’s needs—not the many businesses that we frequent.
+Most of us are more concerned with the flooring in our home not our church—what it looks like and how it functions for our family’s needs—not the many businesses that we frequent.

-Although the residential market is a large portion of Flooring Depot of Panama City’s business, it’s not the only portion.
+Although the residential flooring market is a large portion of Flooring Depot of Panama City’s business, it’s not the only portion.
 Not only do they help homeowners create their dream spaces, but they also help businesses and a host of other industries as well.
-Whether you realize it or not, you might be walking on a floor sold and installed by Flooring Depot.
+Whether you realize it or not, your church flooring or any other business or commercial flooring you’re walking on may be a floor sold and installed by Flooring Depot.

 Flooring Depot of Panama City opened six weeks before Hurricane Michael devastated our community in 2018.
 Since then, they have been helping homeowners and businesses get back to normal.